mattskel/johns-predictions-archived/README.md

 # johns-predictions

 This is the readme.
 Read.
+More than anything this is to remind me how to start the server.

 # Accessing my droplet and starting the app
 Can log into the droplet using ssh and the droplet IP address